hyprwm/hyprland-wiki/pages/Configuring/Dispatchers.md

 {{< hint type=warning >}}
 `special` is supported ONLY on
-`movetoworkspace` and `movetoworkspacesilent`.
+`clientMoveTo` and `clientMoveTo opt:(nofocus|keepfocus)`.
 Any other dispatcher will result in undocumented behavior.
 {{< /hint >}}

 {{< hint type=important >}}